skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The fought, and Yoeg killed the paladin.
 He then took his father's axe as his own.

-At the end of our first compaign, Yoeg remained in Grey Moor.
+At the end of our first campaign, Yoeg remained in Grey Moor.

 ## Thordek